 How do you decide on activities together?

-Is there anything you would change about your match or the program?
+Is there anything you would change about your match or the initiative?

-Are you having any difficulties keeping your commitment to the teen mentoring program?
+Are you having any difficulties keeping your commitment to the teen mentoring initiative?

 Do you and your mentee(s) talk outside of match meetings?
 If so, when, where, how and how often?